splinkered/Random_Forest_Model_Example/README.md

 Dataset link: https://www.kaggle.com/datasets/fatemehmohammadinia/heart-attack-dataset-tarik-a-rashid

 I trained the model using the sklearn library in python and pandas in google colab notebook to read the csv file of my dataset.
-Deployment done using fastAPI to serve frontend and Vercel for hosting
+Deployment done using fastAPI to serve frontend and Render for hosting